Skip to content

 agrx anthropics/skills/pdf -p "Extract tables from report.pdf"

-agrx kasperjunge/commit -i
+agrx vercel-labs/agent-browser/agent-browser -i

-agrx kasperjunge/commit --source github
+agrx vercel-labs/agent-browser/agent-browser --source github

 agr.toml Format